 Whether you need a working farm dog or a cuddly family pet, you’ll be happy with an Old English Sheepdog by your side.
 At the dog park, Old English Sheepdogs always steal the show thanks to their adorably messy hairdos.
 Their bubbly personalities only make them cuter.

-Underneath their shaggy coat, these dogs are all muscle.
+Underneath their shaggy, fluffy coat, these dogs are all muscle.
 Old English Sheepdogs emerged from early types of herding dogs in England, where they historically helped farmers drive cattle and sheep to market.

 Old English Sheepdogs are the original “shaggy dog.”
 They are adorable, playful, sociable, and obedient.
 But before you go looking for a breeder, do some research on this breed’s unique needs.
 As with any pet, Old English Sheepdogs require an attentive and responsible owner who will give them the love that they need to thrive.

-- Colors: The Old English Sheepdog is commonly white with gray markings, but individuals may also show grizzle, merle, and any shade of blue coloring.
+Coat and Colors: Double coat, commonly white with gray markings; individuals may also show grizzle, merle, and any shade of blue coloring.

 Characteristics of the Old English Sheepdog